Ego4DSounds/Ego4DSounds/README.md

 This repository contains scripts for processing the Ego4DSounds dataset.
 It includes functionality for loading video and audio data and extracting clips using metadata.

 - `extract_ego4d_clips.py`: Extracts clips from the Ego4D dataset
-- `dataset.py`: Defines the Ego4DSounds dataset class for loading, processing, and extracting video and audio clips
+- `dataset.py`: Defines the Ego4DSounds dataset class for loading and processing video and audio clips
 - Metadata files: `train_clips_1.2m.csv`, `test_clips_11k.csv`, `ego4d.json`

 Each row in the csv files has the following columns